Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 My final negative is how Jack Westin makes you create your own outline for the psychology and sociology section.
 This was just a little weird to me.
 They give you outlines and notes for all the other sections, but make you make your own for this one section.

 They say by filling it in yourself and building your own outline you’ll learn the material better and have a deeper understanding of it, which I get, but wouldn’t that be true for all sections then too?
 I don’t know, in the end it works, but just was a little odd to me.

 That about does it for the detail in this review, so let’s get to my final verdict: is the full Jack Westin MCAT course worth it?
-Honestly, I think so.
-Obviously, they don’t offer structured live classes like Altius, or smart, interactive learning modules like Blueprint, but I do think Jack Westin offers a ton of value, especially for under $1,500.
+Honestly, I don’t think so.

 Yes and no. Jack Westin does offer a number of free materials, like daily CARS passages and some live workshops, but most of the premium content is behind a paywall.
 Not to mention, you’ll need to buy the AAMC practice bundle.

 Is Jack Westin good for MCAT?

 To be honest, the Jack Westin course is not really that good on the whole.
 Their CARS materials are great, but that’s about it.
 The science content lectures fall short, and the course is poorly organized.

 I would say that the Jack Westin CARS passages are about on par with AAMC passages in terms of length, difficulty and content.
 Jack Westin has some of the more realistic CARS problems I’ve seen.